 MolSSI Education Resources

 MolSSI offers 1-2 day workshops as well as online tutorial materials.
-All tutorials are hosted on GitHub in the MolSSI Education GitHub organization.
+Most tutorials are hosted on GitHub in the MolSSI Education GitHub organization.
 Workshops and materials here may still be under development.
 Outside contribution is welcomed and encouraged!

 Description: The MolSSI Python Data and Scripting workshop is designed for students who are currently involved in, or planning to start computational chemistry research.
 This workshop is designed to help students develop practical programming skills that will benefit their undergraduate research, and will take students through introductory programming and scripting with Python to version control and sharing their code with others.
 NO prior programming experience is required.

 Description: The Python Scripting for Biochemistry and Molecular Biology Workshop is designed for students and faculty who are interested in getting started with coding as part of their teaching and research.
 The workshop provides hands-on python coding experience using examples relevant to biochemists.
 It includes parsing PDB files, data analysis, linear regression, nonlinear regression, and plotting data.
 No prior programming experience is necessary.

 Description: The Python Data Analysis Tutorials are short stand-alone tutorials, which build on and expand the Python Scripting Workshop.
 These lessons include introductions to specific libraries including NumPy and pandas.

 Description: This workshop covers scientific data visualization using the Python programming language.

 Description: Our best practices workshops introduce and promote MolSSI best practices to workshop attendees.
 This workshop is designed for graduate students, post docs, or advanced undergraduate students.
 In this course, students create a Python package using best practices and the MolSSI CookieCutter, and host this project on GitHub.
 Although this workshop is taught using a Python example, the concepts are broadly applicable to software projects in other languages.